Aloha! Are you trying to decide where to stay on Maui?

 - Andaz Maui: Trendy 5-star beachfront hotel that appeals to couples

-- Hotel Wailea: One of the best hotels in Maui for couples (it’s an elegant adults-only boutique property)
+- Hotel Wailea: The best place to stay in Maui for couples seeking a deluxe stay (it’s an elegant adults-only boutique property)

 - Four Seasons Resort Maui: One of the top luxury hotels in Maui on the beach (with exceptional service)